MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-office-365-powershell.md

 ### How do you know this worked?

 If you don't receive any errors, you connected successfully.
-A quick test is to run an Microsoft 365 cmdlet—for example, **Get-MsolUser** —and see the results.
+A quick test is to run a Microsoft 365 cmdlet—for example, **Get-MsolUser** —and see the results.

 If you receive errors, check the following requirements: